-Jacopo Gianninoto is a guitarist, lutenist and composer from Italy.
+Jacopo Gianninoto is a guitarist, lutenist and composer from Italy now based in Bangkok.

-The main focus of his performance research is “Historical Performance Practice” and he dedicates himself to the study and interpretation of the early repertoire with original instruments.
-He uses and original French romantic guitar from the year 1805, one replica of a H. Frei renaissance lute, one replica of an anonymous Italian baroque guitar, one adapted theorbo (or Tiorbino) replica from a Dieffopruchar’s baroque lute and one replica Renaissance Guitar, and his approach is that of a “Historically Informed Performance” but at the same time trying to use the principles that guided the creativity of those artists from the past applied in a XXI Century context to create a new work of art and not simply a “museum” performance.
+The main focus of his performance research, beside his own music, is “Historical Performance Practice” and he dedicates himself to the study and interpretation of the early repertoire with original instruments.
+He uses an original French romantic guitar from the year 1805, one replica of a H. Frei renaissance lute, one replica of an anonymous Italian baroque guitar, one adapted theorbo (or Tiorbino) replica from a Dieffopruchar’s baroque lute and one replica Renaissance Guitar, and his approach is that of a “Historically Informed Performance” but at the same time trying to use the principles that guided the creativity of those artists from the past applied in a XXI Century context to create a new work of art and not simply a “museum” performance.